Small business payroll: a complete guide for 2026

 How to choose the right payroll solution for your business

 Selecting the right payroll approach depends on your specific situation.
-Consider these factors to find the best fit:
+Evaluating a few key factors helps you find the best fit for your business size, complexity, and budget.

-• Number of employees: One to two employees may work with manual methods.
+- Number of employees: one to two employees may work with manual methods.
 Three or more typically benefit from software.
-Ten or more often justify full-service providers.
+10 or more often justify full-service providers.

-• Compliance confidence: If tax rules feel overwhelming, lean toward solutions with built-in compliance support or full-service providers that guarantee accuracy.
+- Compliance confidence: if tax rules feel overwhelming, choose solutions with built-in compliance support or full-service providers that guarantee accuracy

 Xero makes small business payroll simple